Truc1532/Mine-Sweeper/README.txt

 -CentOS-
     sudo yum install SDL2_mixer-devel
 -openSUSE-
-    Most likely the SDL_mixer header comes with the SDL2 library by default.
+    Most likely the SDL_mixer header comes with the SDL2 library by default on openSUSE.
 If not then you'll have to install it obviously. sudo zypper install libSDL2_mixer-devel
 ------COMPILING------
 Compiling is really straight forward.
 First go into the games directory: